Two Foot Gauge Equipment

 Equipment Information

 During the first half of the 20th century, a network of narrow-gauge, freight-only subways connected most of the buildings in downtown Chicago.
 The Chicago Tunnel Company, whose tunnels lay 40 feet below the city’s streets, carried coal, ash, building supplies, and general merchandise between many of the large buildings in the Loop.
-CTC 508 is the only locomotive from this system to have been preserved and restored.
+CTC 508 is the only locomotive from this system to be preserved and restored.
 It is typical of the diminutive electric locomotives that hauled freight trains through narrow tunnels beneath the city’s streets.

 Builder: Baldwin-Westinghouse